Current as of: June 15, 2026 - 16:17

 Is This Trip for You?

-This trip is graded Activity Level 2 (Leisurely/Moderate).
-For more on our trip gradings, visit our Activity Level Guidelines page.
+This trip is graded Activity Level 2 (Easy & Moderate).
+For more information on our trip gradings please visit the Activity Level Guidelines page.
+If you have any queries about the difficulty of the trip please do not hesitate to contact us.

-We go further into the wilderness than the average visitor to Mongolia and, while this allows us to travel through stunning parts of the country, encountering few people other than the odd nomad, it does mean some days involve long and bumpy drives.
+Journeys: We go further into the wilderness than the average visitor to Mongolia and, while this allows us to travel through stunning parts of the country, encountering few people other than the odd nomad, it does mean some days involve long and bumpy drives.
+Much of our time is spent in areas where roads are barely tracks through the landscape.
 These drives are balanced with time to relax and take in the incredible surroundings often with the option of going for a walk or, sometimes, a horse or camel ride.

-The climate in central Mongolia is generally pleasant in summer when the trip runs.
+Climate: The climate in central Mongolia is generally pleasant in summer when the trip runs.
 In the Gobi Desert, however, temperatures can get well above 30C (86F), even approaching 40C (104F).

 Group